chrome-php/chrome/README.md

 Requirements
 ------------

-Requires php 7 and a chrome/chromium exacutable.
+Requires php 7 and a chrome/chromium executable.

 As of version 65 of chrome/chromium the library proved to work correctly.
 There are known bug prior to version 63 that the library doesn't plan to add support for.